wazuh/wazuh-virtual-machines/docs/dev/checks/PR_CHECKS.md

 | amd64 (x86_64) | c5ad.xlarge | Amazon Linux 2023 x86_64 |
 | arm64 (aarch64) | c6g.xlarge | Amazon Linux 2023 ARM64 |

+**Result**:
+The test results will be displayed in:
+- PR Check
+- Action Summary
+- A single comment in the PR (which will be edited if we have new test runs) with the test summary

 ---

 ## How to Use PR Checks

 ### Automatic Execution

-PR checks run automatically when:
+PR checks run automatically when (Only for unit test):
 1. You mark a PR as "ready for review" (from draft)
 2. You push new commits to a non-draft PR
 3. Your changes affect relevant paths (see each check's triggers)